argonatorUberTF/Uber-Team-Fortress/README.md

 The Engineer gets a gravity gun, and can have a Tesla and Sentry built at the same time.
 Stack the death dealing high, rawhide!

-All classes can buy weapon upgrades, powerups, and inventory then with the merchant and used them with "cmd inv".
+All classes can buy weapon upgrades, powerups, and inventory then with the merchant and used them with "cmd inv" in the console.

 Custom skins are possible.
 Not restricted per class.
 Use "cmd customskin" Frag with your favorite character on.
 You can color your stock skin as you like, complete perfidy is impossible since the color dotted playerfob that shows your real team is visible.